The Complete Guide to the W-2 Form

-‘Tis the season for W-2 Forms to arrive in your mailbox!
-We’ve been seeing quite a few questions about how to read a W-2 on our Facebook page; here are some quick & simple answers to the most common:
+January kicks off the season for W-2 Forms to arrive in your mailbox.
+Each year we see quite a few questions about how to read a W-2 from our clients.
+To help you make sense of this common, yet information-packed form, here are some quick & simple answers to the most common questions.

 Do I really need my W-2 Form to file my taxes?